e-gan/esl/README.md

-# esl
+# The Elements of Statistical Learning: Second Edition
-The Elements of Statistical Learning: Second Edition
+Working through content and examples from ESL